 Summer is festival time in Antigua.
 Each year the trade winds provide the stage for Sailing Week, the biggest maritime event in the Caribbean, with a great selection of world-class sailing and yachting races.
 For those not taking part, there are spectacular vantage points from which to take in the action, while also enjoying the scenery and some delicious local food and drink.
 The end of July heralds Summer Festival, a ten day long feast of steel pan drums, dancing, and vibrant colourful costumes.
 The Summer Festival ends with the Antigua Carnival, when the islanders parade the streets of St John in full masquerade costume.

 Did you know?

 -The highest point on Antigua was known as Boggy Peak.
-It was renamed Obama Peak in 2009 to honour the former US president on his birthday.
+It was renamed Mount Obama in 2009 to honour the former US president on his birthday.

 -Cricket is almost a religion in Antigua.
 Despite its small size, the island gave the world greats of the game such as Sir Vivian Richards and Curtly Ambrose.

 -Antigua is one of the Leeward Islands, which separate the Caribbean Sea from the Atlantic Ocean.

 A friendly local welcome, endless white sand beaches, miles of coral reefs perfect for snorkelling or scuba diving, and the unique atmopshere and flavours of the eastern Caribbean await those lucky enough to arrive on the shores of Antigua and Barbuda.

 We are looking for contributors for our Antigua And Barbuda travel guide.
 If you are a local, a regular traveller to Antigua And Barbuda or a travel professional with time to contribute and answer occasional forum questions, please contact us.